mjduniverse/pixelphysics/README.md

-This is PPG Sploder Emulator.
-It is used to run games on Sploder created with the Physics Puzzle Creator.
+Pixelphysics is an emulator that plays games that were created by Sploder.com's Physics Puzzle Creator.

 ### Not a port

 This is not a port of the Physics engine of the PPG engine.
 It does not use any code that was orginally used in the physics creator engine.
-Rather, it merely emulates.
+Rather, it merely emulates by parsing the XML data for a game and runs the results using Matter.js and PhSim.

 ### On music and inbuilt graphics